Septic Tank Emptying Cost

 porch foundations

-Only a licenced waste disposal contractor is permitted to empty a septic tank, and it is illegal to allow anyone else to do this.
+Licensed waste disposal contractors are permitted to empty a septic tank, and have the expertise to do this safely.
 The waste has to be removed to a waste treatment plant and properly sterilised and discharged.

 Make sure access to the site is adequate and without obstruction.
 Informing the waste contractor of any restrictions on access is necessary to avoid being charged for a failed visit.